-XVII.
+c.
 Disability Accommodations and Interpretive Services

 Students with a disability who desire an accommodation regarding this Policy must request an accommodation by following the procedure for requesting an accommodation through The Center for Wellness.
 It is the individual's responsibility, and not that of a university official, to request an accommodation.
 The Center for Wellness will make a determination regarding the request and notify the appropriate parties.
 An Individual will not be considered to have a disability unless and until the student registers with the Center for Wellness.
-Please contact the Center for Wellness at 617-989-4390.
+Please contact the Center for Wellness at (617)989-4390.

-Employees with a disability who desire an accommodation regarding this Policy must quest an accommodation with Human Resources.
+Employees with a disability who desire an accommodation regarding this Policy must request an accommodation through the Office of Institutional Equity at (617)989-4119.

-Similarly, those in need of interpretive services are encouraged to contact the Center for Wellness at 617-989-4390 or Human Resources at 617-989-4190.
+Those in need of interpretive services are encouraged to contact the Center for Wellness at 617-989-4390 or Human Resources at (617)989-4190.
+Record Management The University will keep the following for a period of 7 years:

-XVIII.
-Record Management

-The University will keep for 7 years, the following: